fulldecent/open-location-code-wiki/Plus-codes-API.md

 * `language` — The language in which to return results.
 This won't affect the global code, but it will affect the names of any features generated, as well as the address used for the local code.
  * If `language` is not supplied, results will be provided in English.
 * `key` — Your Google API key.
 This allows requests to be passed to the Google Geocoding API.
 To get a key refer [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key).
- * The API key **must** be a server side key without restrictions, with the Google Maps Geocoding API enabled.
+ * The API key **must** not have any restrictions, with the Google Maps Geocoding API enabled.
+ * See [Securing Your API Key](#securing-your-api-key) for how to prevent others from using your key.

 ## Encoding Responses